grational/impress/README.md

   Item.class,
   limit
 )
-paged.items    // List of items
-paged.more     // Are there more results?
-paged.last     // Last evaluated key for next page paged.count    // Number of items in current page
+paged.items    // List of items in this page paged.more     // Are there more results? paged.last     // Last evaluated key for next page paged.count    // Number of items in current page